redis/redis-doc/topics/modules-intro.md

 However this is not the only option.
-It's also possible to exactly tell Redis what commands to replicate as the effect of the command execution, using an API similar to `RedisModule_Call()` but that instead of calling the command sends it to the AOF / slaves stream.
+It's also possible to exactly tell Redis what commands to replicate as the effect of the command execution, using an API similar to `RedisModule_Call()` but that instead of calling the command sends it to the AOF / replicas stream.
 Example:

     RedisModule_Replicate(ctx,"INCRBY","cl","foo",my_increment);